masonphung/global_disaster_dashboard/readme.md

 # Global Disaster Dashboard
-## DataViz Challenge 2024 - Team A
+## Macquarie DataViz 2024 Challenge Winner for the Best Interactive Visualization award.

-- Link to The Online Dashboard: https://macquarie-dataviz24-sdg-dashboard.onrender.com
+- [Link](https://sdgdashboard.masonphung.com) to The Online Dashboard:
-- We suggest to run the dashboard in Google Chrome for the best experience.
+- We suggest to run the dashboard in Google Chrome/firefox for the best experience.
 - Follow `project-description.ipynb` to run the dashboard locally.

 ### Let's take a look on your mobile device !